MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/02/devtools.md

 <!-- Title: Try different CSS flexbox layouts with the visual flexbox editor  -->
 <!-- Subtitle: In the Styles pane, click the icon that appears next to display: flex to try different layout properties for flex containers.  -->

 DevTools now has dedicated CSS flexbox debugging tools.
 If the `display: flex` or `display: inline-flex` CSS style is applied to an HTML element, a `flex` icon appears next to that element in the **Elements** tool.
 To display (or hide) a flex overlay on the webpage, click the `flex` icon.
-For the history of this feature in the Chromium open-source project, see Issues [1166710](https://crbug.com/1166710) and [1175699](https://crbug.com/1175699).

 To open the **Flexbox** editor, go to the **Styles** pane and then click the new icon next to the `display: flex` or `display: inline-flex` style.
-The **Flexbox** editor provides a quick way to edit the flexbox properties.
+The **Flexbox** editor provides a quick way to edit the flexbox properties:

 ![CSS flexbox debugging tools.](../../media/2021/02/elements-styles-display-flex-window.msft.png)

 In addition, the **Flexbox** section in the **Layout** pane displays all of the flexbox elements on the webpage.
-You can toggle the overlay of each element.
+You can toggle the overlay of each element:

 ![Flexbox section in the Layout pane.](../../media/2021/02/elements-layout-flexbox-flexbox-overlays.msft.png)

+For the history of this feature in the Chromium open-source project, see Issues [1166710](https://crbug.com/1166710) and [1175699](https://crbug.com/1175699).

 <!--
 See also: